 Are You Listening to Your Customers?

-Voice of the customer..
-It's a common term and when I speak at industry conferences it is a common topic of conversation in the world of customer care.
-I think we all understand the importance of hearing how your customers view your brand, your products and your services but all too often this translates into "what did our survey say?".
-Surveys while important are only the tip of the iceberg when it comes to customer feedback.
+Voice of the customer, VOC, is a common term and when I speak at industry conferences it is a common topic of conversation in the world of customer care.
+I think we all understand the importance of hearing how your customers view your brand, your products and your services but all too often this translates into, "What did our survey say?"
+Surveys, while important, are only the tip of the iceberg when it comes to customer feedback.
 Customer centric organizations use a variety of data points to understand not only how a customer feels but what challenges their customers face and the impact of those challenges have on their business.
 Here are some of the data points you might think of when you broaden the scope of the VOC view.

 - Complaints and Praises (broken down by products, geography, customer value, brand impact, channel)